syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Show avatar and author name for outgoing message

-By default the author name and avatar are not displayed for the outgoing messages(messages sent by the [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_CurrentUser)).
+By default the author name and avatar are not displayed for the outgoing messages sent by the [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_CurrentUser).
 You can choose to either show or hide the avatar and name for all outgoing messages using the [SfChat.ShowOutgoingMessageAvatar](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_ShowOutgoingMessageAvatar) and [SfChat.ShowOutgoingMessageAuthorName](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_ShowOutgoingMessageAuthorName) properties respectively.

 {% tabs %}
 {% highlight xaml %}